 Objective: We sought to measure the impact of the World Health Organization’s Integrated Management of Adolescent and Adult Illness (IMAI), combined with a sustained program of mentoring and supervision, on the quality of ambulatory primary care provided in rural Rwanda.

 Methods: We employed a pre- / post- intervention plausibility design at eight health center outpatient departments in one district in rural Rwanda.
 Data was collected by standardized observation of case management by nurses at the study health centers.
 Baseline data was collected between February and March 2011, and follow-up data between April 2011 and September 2012.
+Quality was defined as agreement between the nurse and a clinical mentor in their diagnosis and treatment plan, as well as based on rates of key quality indicator practices such as vital signs and screening.
 We applied chi-square and t-tests for significance and conducted mixed effects regression to calculate the probability of agreement between the nurse and mentor in their diagnosis and treatment plan.

 Results: Four hundred and sixty four (464) patients were observed in the pre-intervention survey, and 506 in the post-intervention period, with consultations addressing a total of 1236 clinical complaints overall.
 After IMAI training and mentoring, significant (p<0.05) improvements were seen in basic quality metrics such as taking of vital signs (increases in taking of temperature (+49%), pulse (+66%), and blood pressure (+54%), etc.) as well as in essential screening for TB, HIV and other conditions.
 Frequency of agreement in diagnosis and treatment increased by +28% each in the post-intervention period.
-After adjustment for effect modifiers such as exposure to training and timing of training, the increase in the odds of agreement in diagnosis after the intervention was nearly doubled (OR 1.86, CI 1.158-2.998), while the increase in odds of agreement in treatment was less, and not statistically significant (OR 1.10, CI 0.668-1.794).
+After adjustment for effect modifiers such as education level and number of observations per nurse, the odds of agreement post-intervention was more than doubled for diagnosis (OR 2.49, 95%CI 1.75-3.56) and treatment (OR 2.27, 95%CI 1.65-3.12).
+This effect remained consistent for nurses who were not exposed to initial training, but did receive the mentoring intervention, but only for diagnosis agreement (OR 2.39, 95%CI 1.33-4.30).

-Conclusions: When combined with a program of sustained clinical mentorship and supportive supervision, IMAI can lead to significant improvement in quality of primary care delivery, and is an important first step to strengthening integrated primary care delivery low- and middle-income settings.
+Conclusions: When combined with a program of sustained clinical mentorship and supportive supervision, IMAI can lead to significant improvement in quality of primary care delivery in Rwanda, and is an important step to strengthening integrated primary care delivery in low- and middle-income settings.

 Background

 Historically, attention and investment in primary care delivery in low- and middle-income countries (LMICs) has been less than for disease- and population-specific health interventions (1, 2) both in absolute and relative terms.
 However, this is now growing in proportion to overall global health investment (3).
-Despite this investment, primary care – or longitudinal, first contact health care delivered at the front lines of the health system - is often subsumed within efforts on “health systems strengthening”, which focus closely on structural, bureaucratic, and administrative interventions to develop information systems, strengthen the health workforce and improve infrastructure, amongst other areas (4, 5).
-Typically primary care in global health is not specifically addressed as a mode of care or of service in itself.
+Despite this investment, primary care – or longitudinal, first contact health care delivered at the front lines of the health system - is often subsumed within efforts in ‘health systems strengthening’, which focus closely on structural, bureaucratic, and administrative interventions to develop information systems, strengthen the health workforce and improve infrastructure (4, 5).
+Typically primary care in global health is not specifically addressed as a mode of care or as a service in itself.
 Investment into the clinical quality of primary care programs is usually rooted within maternal and child health (MCH) services, which are critically important and yet an incomplete measure of population health and health systems performance in LMICs (6).